Kanithan: Plot

-Gowtham recalls the scene at the police station about the fake documents, that were used to obtain loans from the banks; they carried the same photograph as the one present in his degree certificate.
+Gowtham recalls the scene at the police station about the fake documents used to obtain loans from the banks; they carried the same photograph as the one present in his degree certificate.
 He deduces that he had used the certificate in a consultancy firm in Anna Nagar.
-When he, his neighbour, Senthil, and Balaji reach the place to find it locked, they break the lock and get inside.
-They search for the fake degree certificate in his name and find out that all the fake degree certificates, in the blueprints of Anna University, University of Madras, Madras Christian College, and several other major universities, are hidden in the ceiling.
-Gowtham and his team confiscate the fake certificates and convey a message to other TV channels, including his own channel, to list out the names of the fake degree certificate holders on-air.
-The consultancy firms are closed down, and it worries Thura Sarkar, the kingpin in the fake certificate scam, and his sons.
-While airing the news, he intentionally puts Balaji's name in the certificates(in-order to nab Thura, knowing that his name is not the list), Gowtham's plan works and manages to save Balaji just in time, fights and kill all of the goons,including Thura's son.
+When he, his neighbor, Senthil, and Balaji reach the place to find it locked, they break the lock and get inside.
+They search for the fake degree certificate in his name and find out that all the fake degree certificates in the blueprints of Anna University, University of Madras, Madras Christian College, and several other major universities, are hidden in the ceiling.
+Gowtham and his team confiscated the fake certificates.
+They conveyed a message to different TV channels, including his channel, to list the names of the fake degree certificate holders on air.
+The consultancy firms are closed, and it worries Thura Sarkar, the kingpin in the phony certificate scam, and his sons.
+While airing the news, he intentionally puts Balaji's name on the certificates(in order to arrest Thura, knowing that his name is not on the list).
+Gowtham's plan works, and he manages to save Balaji just in time; he fights and kills all of them, including Thura's son.
 He even hid the camera in the crime spot, knowing Thura would come there to find other evidence.
-However, Thura finds the hidden camera and almosts executed Gowtham, but with the help of Gowtham's neighbour they successfully escape.
-Gowtham infiltrates and records the scammers in his mobile phone while posing as an applicant for a fake certificate, on the other side, Thura starts looking for people who were responsible for spreading the news and manages to track the right guy.
+However, Thura finds the hidden camera and almost executes Gowtham, but with the help of Gowtham's neighbor, they successfully escape.
+Gowtham infiltrates and records the scammers on his mobile phone while posing as an applicant for a fake certificate; on the other side, Thura starts looking for people responsible for spreading the news and manages to track the right guy.
 This news is spread further, and Thura's plans are thwarted.
 He reaches Gowtham's office and holds Senthil and the others hostage; Gowtham calls him on his phone and saves Senthil by revealing his whereabouts.
 Anu gets kidnapped by Thura's son and his gang when Gowtham overpowers and kills Thura's second son.